Yori1999/cdktf-infra-uniovi/API.md

 Optionally, it can include volumes, either a default volume or a set of volumes passed by the user.
 This method is specifically designed for server deployments, which may include additional configurations such as ports and networks.
-By default, it will expose ports 80 and 8080, but this can be customized through the serverProps.
+By default, it will expose port 80 (mapped to 8080 by default), but this can be customized through the serverProps.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.DockerDeployStrategy.deployInsecureServer.parameter.scope"></a>